JerryDIT/adoptajerry/README.md

 Your app is running on <http://localhost:3000>

 #### Do some work

   1. [Fix a bug or work on a feature](https://github.com/JerryDIT/adoptajerry/issues) `git branch your-contribution`

   2. When you're happy, push your work to your fork

     `git push origin your-contribution`

-  3. Do a pull request
+  3. Do a pull request from the github interface.

 ### Say hello :)